DigitalPublishingToolkit/Money-Lab-Reader/docs/1_2-Berardi.md

 Since French and Russian Symbolists declared that the intention of the poet is not to describe but to evoke, the late modern poetry revolution is based on the emancipation of the sign from the referent.
-Mallarmé's words are no longer intended to designate the real, but are intended to evoke the real, to make the real emerge from nothingness.
+Mallarmé’s words are no longer intended to designate the real, but are intended to evoke the real, to make the real emerge from nothingness.
 Virtual technology has made real the old Symbolist dream of evocation, in many ways.
 The monetary sphere in the second part of the 20th century